 Hi!
 My name is Noa Kageyama – I’m a performance psychologist, and am on the faculty of The Juilliard School.
 But once upon a time, I was that sleepy-looking 2-year old learning how to hold a violin.

-Like learning any other skill, everything was pretty much rainbows and unicorns at the very outset, but it wasn’t long before I began experiencing stretches of frustrating practice days, where it felt like I was stuck – or getting worse.
+Like learning any other skill, everything was pretty much rainbows and unicorns at first, but it wasn’t long before I began experiencing stretches of frustrating practice days, where it felt like I was stuck – or getting worse.
 And on stage, I struggled with nerves, worries about memory slips, cold, clammy, shaky hands, a racing heartbeat, doubts, fears, and all the rest.

 No matter how much I practiced, or how many bananas I ate, I never could figure out how to beat anxiety and perform my best when it really mattered.

 Until I went to Juilliard, and took a class simply titled “Performance Enhancement,” taught by sport psychologist Don Greene.
 I had never heard of this area of psychology, but what I learned changed everything.